National Latin Exam: Medals and Certificates

 An NLE Certificate of Merit is also provided for each school participating in the exam.

-Carter Stubbs Drake Goad Award (Latin I-VI+)
+Special Book Awards

-The students who have three, four, or five years of perfect papers are sent special book awards in addition to the special certificate.
-The perfect papers must be for ascending levels of the exam exclusive of the Introduction to Latin exam.
+Students who have three or more years of perfect papers, or four or more years of gold medals are sent special book awards in addition to the special certificate.
+The perfect papers/ gold medals must be different levels of the exam and at least one must be on an Advanced level.

-The Maureen O'Donnell Oxford Classical Dictionary Award (Latin I-VI+)

-The Maureen O’Donnell Oxford Classical Dictionary Award is given to students who win four gold medals in recognition of their outstanding achievement.
-The students who have won five gold medals will be sent special book awards.

 Scholarships

-The National Latin Exam offers three different types of scholarships:
+The National Latin Exam offers several different types of scholarships: